What are we doing to keep you safe?

 Why are we open?

 At a time when both a sense of social responsibility and loss of demand have led many restaurants to close their doors, we have chosen to stay open.
 Why?
 The short answer is our employees.
-While we have encouraged all of our staff to file for unemployment and quarantine, there are laws in place that prevent much of the restaurant industry’s work force from receiving government aid (google “immigrant wealth test.”).
+While we have done our best to inform everyone on our staff of the risks of coming to work, there are laws in place that prevent much of the restaurant industry’s work force from receiving government aid if they don’t (google “immigrant wealth test”).
 In addition to not all workers being eligible for unemployment benefits DESPITE being legal, tax-paying residents, they may not be included in any government relief package.
-We have done our best to inform everyone on our staff of the risks of coming to work and have given the choice of staying open to them.
-Some of them are diabetic, some are older, some are immunosuppressed, and some have small children- the exact type of people who should stay home, but for them this may not be an option.
 Closing our doors would be ideal if we could guarantee they would not seek work in a more dangerous environment, but this is unrealistic for many and instead would look more like abandonment than protection.
 If they must work somewhere in order to support themselves and their families, the best we can do is provide a safe, clean environment for them.
-Other available jobs at this time, though noble and necessary, could potentially put our people at significant risk of exposure.
 Furthermore, we are thinking of our guests at home.
-Some of your workloads have grown to cover those who have been laid off, some of you are still putting in work from home, some are now homeschool teachers and full time caregivers, and some are just bored and stressed out.
-Not everyone has the time to cook every meal.
-For those that have the time, you may not have the energy.
+Some of you have been cooped up for months and are eager to get out.
+Some of your workloads have grown to cover those who have been laid off, or are still putting in work from home, some are now homeschool teachers and full time caregivers, and some are just bored and stressed out.
+Not everyone has the time or energy to cook every meal.
 If we can provide a break in routine, that’s an added bonus.
 If that order keeps one more person out of a crowded grocery store, even better.